 Karen was born and raised in Fort Worth, Texas.
 Karen holds a Master’s in Counseling from TCU and a Bachelor of Arts in History from UTA.
 Karen has served seven years as a teacher and is currently a Counselor in the Burleson I.S.D.

-Stephen and Karen have been married since 1991 and have one daughter, Ashley, who is now in college pursuing a degree in education.
+Stephen and Karen have been married since 1991 and have one daughter, Ashley, who is now in college pursuing a degree in church ministries.
 Stephen & Karen enjoy reading, movies, traveling, and spending time with family and friends.

 VISION & VALUES